IMIMFUL-LabWHO/MiCoV/README.md

 ---

-# Citation
+## Citation

-If MiCov is used in published work, please cite this repository together with relevant publications describing the sequencing protocol, amplicon schemes, and analysis workflow.

-For the seasonal human coronavirus amplicon sequencing workflow:
+If MiCov is used in published work, please cite this repository together with the relevant publication describing the seasonal human coronavirus amplicon sequencing workflow:

 Ošep, A., Goldswain, H., Suljič, A. *et al.* Development of type-specific amplicon schemes for whole-genome sequencing of seasonal human coronaviruses from clinical samples. **Scientific Reports** (2026). https://doi.org/10.1038/s41598-026-63549-1

 ---